 Why Now?
 Meeting the Needs of a Growing Seniors Population

-Central East LHIN’s Seniors Aim is to reduce the demand for long-term care so that seniors spend 320,000 more days at home in their communities by 2016.
-Improving health care for seniors is a top priority of the Central East LHIN and Ontario’s Ministry of Health and Long Term Care.
-Achieving the Seniors Strategic Aim requires providing alternatives for home and specialized care that help seniors stay at home and in their community longer.
-Not only will this aim benefit seniors who wish to stay at home or in the community, but it will also benefit those who do required placement in a long-term care bed.
-By reducing the overall demand for long-term care, we will also reduce the wait time to access long-term care for those who need it most.
+Improving health care for seniors is a top priority of Ontario’s Ministry of Health and Long Term Care.
+Achieving this requires providing alternatives for home and specialized care that help seniors stay at home and in their community longer.
+Not only will this benefit seniors who wish to stay at home or in the community, but it will also benefit those who require placement in long-term care.

 Did you know?

-- There are an estimated 96,500 seniors in the Central East LHIN who may be considered frail (Seniors Care Network Commissioned Research, 2013).
+- There are an estimated 96,500 seniors in the Region who may be considered frail (Seniors Care Network Commissioned Research, 2013).

 - Frail seniors are at risk of worsening health; frail seniors are less able than others to recover after a health stressor event.